 Citizens to Save the Hospital

-If this Citizens Initiative is unsuccessful, Mariposa County residents risk losing life-saving medical care for victims of accidents, heart attacks, strokes and other medical emergencies currently being provided by the county’s only 24/7 emergency room and air ambulance service.
+If Measure O is unsuccessful, Mariposa County residents risk losing life-saving medical care for victims of accidents, heart attacks, strokes and other medical emergencies currently being provided by the county’s only 24/7 emergency room.

 How you can help:

 - Vote YES for Measure O during the June Primary Election!

 - Contact the committee to volunteer or ask a question